-The pragmatic approach, if the work is minor such as loft insulation in a communal loft of a small block, and all leaseholders will benefit is to seek agreement for the works to be carried out and cost shared.
+For measures like insulation of a communal loft in a small block, all leaseholders can benefit, so hopefully it will not be difficult to secure everyone’s agreement for the works to be carried out and share the costs.

 Where improvement works required to reach a minimum energy performance would cost the leaseholders in a larger block significant amounts, agreement might be harder to secure, depending on the ratio of owner occupiers to letters.